 Please contact our admissions team for more information: firstname.lastname@example.org.

-Study educational issues in depth, covering policy, practice and education theory, in our Master's in early years education.
+Study early childhood education issues in depth, covering policy, practice and theory, in our Master's in Education specialising in early childhood studies.

 - Explore constructions of childhood.